 - While flowers make excellent gifts, why not look at a Gift Hamper to further accentuate your gift and show your mum how much you truly care?

 - A Mor High Tea Pantonette, consisting of Fine Skincare Products, or Mor Snow Gardenia Candle, are both classy gifts to really express love to your mother.

-In traditional aboriginal society, the father would impart survival skills to his children and was looked upon as a provider.
+In traditional Aboriginal society, the father would impart survival skills to his children and be looked upon as a provider.
 Times may have changed, but to this day, the role of the father in the family stands.
 Father’s Day in Australia is on the 1st Sunday of September.
 Want to show your father how much he means to you?
-Well look no further than flowers to express your love and affection to him.
+Well, look no further than flowers to express your love and affection to him.
 Appreciate his contributions to your life with a colorful bouquet; think of Roses (Pink and White), Lilies, and Gerberas (in their many shades).
-Freesia, Aster, Iris and Lavender also make excellent additions to your bouquet.
+Freesia, Aster, Iris, and Lavender also make excellent additions to your bouquet.

 - Looking to show your old pops how much he means to you?
 Team your floral bouquet with a fruit basket.

 - A nice vintage wine or scotch, or a case of champagne, will really make him feel special.

 Christmas in Australia is celebrated with great reverence and gusto.
 While in most parts of the world the White Christmas is a huge thing, however, Australia is generally in the grip of the summer from December to February which also is the peak flower season there.
 Unlike most places in the world where Christmas means limited varieties of flowers, in Australia flowers, are in abundance during Christmas.
 Not to say Christmas Sprays, Wreaths, Centerpieces and floral arrangements are beautiful, ornate and varied.
 Some popular flowers during this season are Roes, Gerberas, Carnations, Lilies, Asters, Phlox and many more seasonal flowers.